SimplrJS/react-forms/packages/react-forms-validation/README.md

 _This readme is WIP.
 There may be some inconsistency._

-This package subscribes to `simplr-forms` store and it will validate on emitted actions.
+This package subscribes to `@simplr/react-forms` store and it will validate on emitted actions.

 ## Features
 - Validates fields on form store actions (`FieldRegistered`, `ValueChanged`, `PropsChanged`)